Nikhil4511/Hotel-Booking-Demand-Dashboard-using-Power-BI-Excel/README.md

 │
 └── README.md

-🚀 How to Use the Project
+## 🚀 How to Use the Project

--Clone or download the repository
+- Clone or download the repository

--Install Power BI Desktop
+- Install Power BI Desktop

--Open Hotel Booking Demand Analysis.pbix
+- Open Hotel Booking Demand Analysis.pbix

--Refresh the dataset if required
+- Refresh the dataset if required

--Use filters (Hotel, Country, Month) to explore insights
+- Use filters (Hotel, Country, Month) to explore insights

-📘 Learning Outcomes
+## 📘 Learning Outcomes

--Practical experience with hospitality analytics
+- Practical experience with hospitality analytics

--Strong understanding of booking & cancellation behavior
+- Strong understanding of booking & cancellation behavior

--Hands-on Power BI dashboard development
+- Hands-on Power BI dashboard development

--Improved data storytelling & business insight skills
+- Improved data storytelling & business insight skills

 <img width="1218" height="681" alt="Screenshot 2026-01-17 095730" src="https://github.com/user-attachments/assets/973c062b-900a-4a75-8b98-20d581d5e479" />

-🏁 Conclusion
+## 🏁 Conclusion

 This project demonstrates how hotel booking data can be transformed into clear operational and strategic insights.